ibm-cloud-docs/containers/cs_network_policy.md

 Traffic can now flow from finance microservices to the accounts Srv1 backend.
 The accounts Srv1 backend can respond to finance microservices, but can't establish a reverse traffic connection.

-**Note**: It isn't possible to allow traffic from particular app pods in another namespace because `podSelector` and `namespaceSelector` can't be combined.
+**Note**: You can't allow traffic from specific app pods in another namespace because `podSelector` and `namespaceSelector` can't be combined.
 In this example, all traffic from all microservices in the finance namespace is permitted.